Gun Violence Prevention

 Working for You

-Recently, there have been too many reports of crimes being committed with guns stolen from federal law enforcement officers.
-Congressman DeSaulnier is introducing a bill that will bolster requirements for officers to safely store and lock their weapons and requires federal law enforcement agencies to transparently report to appropriate agencies when their guns are lost or stolen.
+Concerning reports of crimes being committed with guns stolen from federal law enforcement officers led to Congressman DeSaulnier introducing the Federal Law Enforcement and Public Protection Act (H.R.
+3420), which bolsters requirements for officers to safely store and lock their weapons and requires federal law enforcement agencies to transparently report to appropriate agencies when their guns are lost or stolen.

 As a continuation of his work in the California state legislature, Congressman DeSaulnier introduced the Modernizing Firearm Technology Act (H.R.
 6080), which promotes the creation of smart gun technology in an effort to decrease the number of tragic accidental shootings and suicides.